 9. A happy wife makes a happy married life.

 It’s a given that the wife serves as helpmate of the husband.
 But it’s also a fact that even if the wife does what she does best, there are still times when the husband takes on extra-marital affair.
 That’s because after giving birth and while taking care of growing kids, some women neglect to keep themselves attractive for their husband.
 In cases like this, the man of the house must ensure the woman always feels loved and beautiful despite of her physical inadequacies.

 10. Every good thing in life is worth fighting for.

 Crystal Sullivan observed: “Marriages that last a lifetime don’t just happen; they are built one day at a time, as we make decisions to love our spouses.
 We stand at the altar and promise to God and the community that we will love each other in good times and in bad, not knowing how much good or how much bad will come our way.”
-Family and faith are two significant aspects in life that are worth our every effort and sacrifice.
-Prioritizing these two will make a huge impact to the lives of those we love most–because ultimately–it is our decisions, not our desires that will determine our destiny.
+Family and faith are two significant aspects in life that are worth every effort and sacrifice.
+Prioritizing these will make a huge impact to the lives of those we love most, because ultimately it is our decisions, not our desires that will determine our destiny.